Arlind-dev/dotfiles/README.md

 #### What the Script Does

 1. **Sets up directories and logs**: Ensures that the necessary folders exist and creates log files for tracking the process.
 2. **Checks prerequisites**: Verifies that Git and Wget are installed.
-If they aren’t, it exits with a message asking you to install them.
+If they aren’t, it exits with a message asking me to install them.
 3. **Installs WSL if necessary**: If WSL isn’t installed, the script will attempt to install it.
 4. **Unregisters any existing NixOS instance**: If NixOS is already registered in WSL, the script will unregister it to ensure a clean setup.
 5. **Downloads the NixOS image**: If the NixOS image is not found in the specified location, it will download it from GitHub.
-6. **Clones the dotfiles repository**: Downloads your configuration from the GitHub repository and applies it to the NixOS instance.
+6. **Clones the dotfiles repository**: Downloads my configuration from the GitHub repository and applies it to the NixOS instance.
 7. **Creates and formats a VHDX file**: A 5GB disk is created for the home directory and formatted with `ext4`.
 8. **Configures and applies NixOS settings**: The script copies configuration files to the appropriate location and runs `nixos-rebuild switch` using the specified flake.
 9. **Sets up the user password**: Sets the password for the `nixos` user to `nixos`.
-10. **Modifies WSL settings**: If needed, the script will back up your existing `.wslconfig` and update it with required settings.
+10. **Modifies WSL settings**: If needed, the script will back up my existing `.wslconfig` and update it with required settings.

 #### Logs